ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     sudo apachectl restart

 and then re-running node server.js and AIFCOMSS.
-On Windows, try either a) restarting Apache within AMPPS (there is a toggle switch in the AMPSS window for doing that), or b) restarting AMPSS entirely; and then (after having done either a or b) re-running node server.js and AIFCOMSS.
+On Windows, try either a) restarting Apache within AMPPS (there is a toggle switch in the AMPSS window for doing that), or b) restarting AMPSS entirely; and then (after having done either a or b), re-running node server.js and AIFCOMSS.

 On Windows, if you constantly get an error like the below when doing cmake . :